mehmetnky/restful-api-codeigniter4/README.md

 # restful-api-codeigniter4
-An unfinished project's restfulAPI and .db file
+An unfinished project's restfulAPI and .sql file

+## How to use?